terrapkg/packages/SECURITY.md

 Depending on the package, we might remove it from the Terra repositories or patch it to resolve the vulnerability.

 In the case of a vulnerability in our infrastructure or packaging, you may report it using [GitHub's security advisory system](https://github.com/terrapkg/packages/security/advisories).
-We will try to respond to reports ASAP, at most in 24 hours.
-Please refrain from publicizing the vulnerability until we have published the security advisory.
-Not doing so **will** put end-users at risk.
+We will try to respond to reports as soon as possible, at most in 24 hours.
+Please refrain from publicizing the vulnerability until we have published the security advisory in order to avoid putting end-users at risk.